 If you tend to take pictures of things when standing directly over your subject, like a meal on a table or an ornament on the ground, then you'll want to use the camera level, as it helps you capture a balanced shot without having to use a tripod arm or mount.
 It's also useful for taking a shot of something directly above you, like an object on the ceiling or in the sky.

-Here's how to enable and use it on iOS 11.
+Here's how to enable and use it on iOS 11 and later.